flux-framework/flux-operator/README.md

  - [Flux HPC Examples](https://github.com/rse-ops/flux-hpc) containers and CRD for the operator to run Flux with HPC workloads (under development)

+**Note** this project is actively under development, and you can expect change and improvements!
+We apologize for bugs you run into, and hope you tell us soon so we can work on resolving them.

 #### License